akashcraft/EyePort/README.md

 EyePort stores its configuration data in the Settings.txt which must be located in the same project folder.
 If this is not possible, EyePort will attempt to re-create the files during the pre-GUI checks.
 Resources folder contains all the GUI elements and this folder **must not** be deleted.
 EyePort will not load the GUI in that case.

 ## Collecting Data
 EyePort is designed for the TOBII Pro Glasses 3.
 The official API for connecting the glasses can be found [here](https://github.com/tobiipro/g3pylib).
-The data collected are in the form of Gaze 2D Coordinates, Gaze 3D Vectors, and IMU measurements.
-They are accessed locally from the glass SD Card.
+The data collected are in the form of Gaze 2D Coordinates, Gaze 3D Vectors, and IMU measurements which are accessed locally from the glass SD Card.

 ![image](https://github.com/akashcraft/EyePort/assets/113077967/73a34fd2-1718-49dc-a6a5-4273f656c2e6)